 2009 – Presidential Meeting on the sidelines of the World Economic Forum for Latin America in Rio de Janeiro (April 15)

-2009 – 1st Meeting of the Brazil-Colombia Bilateral Commission co-chaired by Chancellors in Cartagena (June 8)
+2009 – First Meeting of the Brazil-Colombia Bilateral Commission co-chaired by foreign ministers, in Cartagena (June 8)

-2009 – 1st meeting of the Monitoring Committee of the Brazil-Colombia Bilateral Trade in Brasilia (June 19)
+2009 – First meeting of the Brazil-Colombia Bilateral Trade Monitoring Committee, in Brasilia (June 19)

-2010 – Visit of President Luiz Inacio Lula da Silva to Colombia for the taking office of President Juan Manuel Santos (Bogota, August 7)
+2010 – President Luiz Inácio Lula da Silva visits Colombia for the inauguration of President Juan Manuel Santos (Bogota, August 7)

 2010 – President Juan Manuel Santos visits Brasilia (September 1)

-2011 – Visit of President Santos for the taking office of President Dilma Rousseff (Brasilia, January 1)
+2011 – President Santos visits Brasilia for the inauguration of President Dilma Rousseff (January 1)

 2012 – Brazil was the country honored at the 25th Bogota Book Fair

-2012 – Signed a cooperation agreement for the promotion of food security based on the Brazilian experience in acquisition of food from the family farm
+2012 – Signing of a cooperation agreement for the promotion of food security based on the Brazilian experience of public procurement from family farming producers.

-2012 – The Minister of Foreign Affairs, Antonio de Aguiar Patriota, visits Bogotá and meets the Colombian Minister of Foreign Affairs, María Ángela Holguín Cuéllar, on the occasion of the 3rd Meeting of the Brazil-Colombia Bilateral Commission.
-Signature of Memorandum of Understanding between Brazil and Colombia, which restructures the Commission of Brazil-Colombia Neighborhood and integration (November 5) [Press Statement / Spanish]
+2012 – The Minister of Foreign Affairs, Antonio de Aguiar Patriota, visits Bogota and meets with his Colombian counterpart, María Ángela Holguín Cuéllar, on the occasion of the 3rd Meeting of the Brazil-Colombia Bilateral Commission.
+Signing of Memorandum of Understanding which restructures the Brazil-Colombia Neighborhood and Integration Commission (November 5)

-2016 – Travel of the President of the Republic to Colombia, on the occasion of the signing of the Peace Agreement between the Government of Colombia and the FARC (Cartagena, September 26)
+2016 – The President of the Republic travels to Colombia, on the occasion of the signing of the Peace Agreement between the Government of Colombia and the FARC (Cartagena, September 26)

-2018 – Visit to Brazil of the Minister of Foreign Affairs of Colombia, María Ángela Holguín, and of the Colombian Minister of National Defense, Luis Carlos Villegas (Brasilia, February 21)
+2018 – The Minister of Foreign Affairs of Colombia, María Ángela Holguín, and the Minister of National Defense of Colombia, Luis Carlos Villegas, visit Brazil (Brasilia, February 21)